ryu1kn/vscode-partial-diff/README.md

     Each rule has `match`, `replaceWith` and optionally `name`.

     * `name`: Optional.
 Name of the rule to describe what the rule is for.
+You see this name on normalisation rule toggle menu.
     * `match`: Regular expression to find text you want to normalise.
 [Global search flag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions?redirectlocale=en-US&redirectslug=JavaScript%2FGuide%2FRegular_Expressions#Advanced_searching_with_flags) is automatically applied.
     * `replaceWith`: One of the following
       * **Replacement text** as a string.
 You can use `$N`, where `N` is the index of substring (starting from 1) you captured in `match` with `()`.
       * **Letter case specification** as an object.
 Valid cases are `upper` and `lower`.
+    * `enableOnStart`: Optional.
+Set it `false` if you don't want to use the rule when the extension starts up.

     Sample `preComparisonTextNormalizationRules`: